Government of KwaZulu-Natal: Post-apartheid era

 With the commencement of the Interim Constitution on the same day, 27 April 2024, KwaZulu homeland and Natal Province were dissolved and replaced by the KwaZulu-Natal province.
 Zulu people living in the former KwaZulu homeland who were disenfranchised, were allowed to vote and received full South African citizenship.
 Inkatha rebranded as the Inkatha Freedom Party (IFP), joined the Government of National Unity with Prince Mangosuthu as Minister of Home Affairs and won a majority of the votes in KZN from the first democratic elections with Frank Mdlalose (former KwaZulu Minister of the Interior) being elected as the first Premier.
 He resigned in 1997 following his appointment as ambassador to Egypt.
 After nearly two years of Ben Ngubane as the Acting Premier, he was succeeded by Lionel Mtshali in 1999 following the 1999 South African general election.

 Following the 2004 South African general election, S'bu Ndebele was elected Premier and the ANC became the governing party of KZN by winning a plurality of votes and the IFP became the official opposition.
 Following the 2009 South African general election, the ANC won its first outright majority and a landslide victory of over 62% in KZN when KZN native, Jacob Zuma became the President of South Africa.
 Sbu Ndebele was replaced as Premier by Zweli Mkhize.
 After Zweli Mkhize was elected Treasurer-General of the ANC in 2013, Senzo Mchunu was elected the Premier.
 He was defeated by Sihle Zikalala in 2016 for election as the KZN ANC Provincial Chairperson, resulting in his resignation as Premier.
 Willies Mchunu succeeded Senzo Mchunu.
 After the 2019 South African general election, Sihle Zikalala was elected as the Premier with the ANC declining in votes but retaining its majority.

 In 2021, following (but not exclusively causally related to) the arrest of Jacob Zuma, the July riots erupted across the province leading to vandalism and looting of shops which spread to Gauteng.
 He resigned as Premier in 2022 and was replaced by the first female premier of KZN, Nomusa Dube-Ncube.
 The ANC was relegated to third place after the 2024 South African general election by the uMkhonto weSizwe Party (which won a 40% plurality in KZN under Jacob Zuma), the Inkatha Freedom Party negotiated a coalition with the ANC and Democratic Alliance (DA) as part of a broader grand coalition called the Government of National Unity that saw it returning to the premiership with the election of Thami Ntuli.

+In December 2025, premier Thami Ntuli, narrowly survived with 39 votes to 40 a MK-sponsored motion of no confidence vote in the KwaZulu-Natal legislature.